AsianChris/docker-gulp-tasks/README.md

 $ docker run --rm --user="$(id -u):$(id -g)" -v $('pwd'):/opt gulpd gulp watch
 ```

-By default, if no command is given, it'll automatically run `gulp watch`

 Stopping the container will require you to open another terminal window to run the following commands
 ```
 $ docker ps